MeeshCompBio/Random_Python_Scripts/Intro_to_Python_Packages/README.md

 ```

 ## Numpy
 Numpy stands for numerical python.
 It is very fast and efficient at numerical calculations and supports large multidemtional arrays and matrices.
-It is faster and more memoery efficient than basic Python, but can only store one data type in an array.
+It is faster and more memory efficient than basic Python, but can only store one data type in an array.
 ### Basic numpy examples
 ```python
 # make sure to import numpy